sysprog21/vwifi/README.md

 vwifi status : not loaded
 ```

-#### Blocklist test
+#### Denylist test
-vwifi also supports blocklist ability to allow some interfaces to block packets from certain interfaces.
+vwifi also supports denylist ability to allow some interfaces to deny packets from certain interfaces.
-We can use `vwifi-tool` to set or unset blocklist for vwifi, multiple options are explained as below
+We can use `vwifi-tool` to set or unset denylist for vwifi, multiple options are explained as below
-* `-d` : specify the destination interface for a blocklist pair
+* `-d` : specify the destination interface for a denylist pair
-* `-s` : specify the source interface for a blocklist pair
+* `-s` : specify the source interface for a denylist pair
-* `-c` : `1` means to unset the blocklist in vwifi, default as `0`
+* `-c` : `1` means to unset the denylist in vwifi, default as `0`

-Set the blocklist pair using vwifi-tool like the following
+Set the denylist pair using vwifi-tool like the following
 ```
 $ ./vwifi-tool -d vw2 -s vw1
 ```
-You should see the following output, including your blocklist which will be sent to vwifi
+You should see the following output, including your denylist which will be sent to vwifi
 ```
 vwifi status : live
-blocklist:
+denylist:
-vw2 blocks vw1
+vw2 denys vw1
-Configuring blocklist for vwifi...
+Configuring denylist for vwifi...
-Message from vwifi: vwifi has received your blocklist
+Message from vwifi: vwifi has received your denylist
 ```
 Then you can try to do the ping test again
 ```